Asher A. Tulsky, MD, Chair

 Dr. Browne-James earned a master’s degree in mental health counseling with certificates in marriage and family therapy and play therapy from the University of Central Florida, and a bachelor's degree in psychology from Bethune-Cookman University.
 She earned her Ph.D. from Walden University in Counselor Education and Supervision with a specialization in counseling and social change.

-- Patients Like Me, Ethics and Compliance Advisory Board receiving reimbursement for travel expenses and honoraria.
+Ms. Browne-James reported service on the Ethics and Compliance Advisory Board for Patientslikeme.com, receiving reimbursement for travel expenses and honoraria.

 Nagendra Gupta, MD

-Dr. Gupta is a Board-Certified Internist and is a full-time practicing Hospitalist with Apogee Physicians.
-As a Medical Director, he currently runs the Hospitalist Program at Texas Health Arlington Memorial Hospital in Arlington Texas.
-In this role, he leads a team of over 20 physicians who are responsible for the care for about 200 patients each day.
+He is the Medical Director at Texas Health Arlington Memorial Hospital in Arlington Texas where he leads a team of over 20 physicians, overseeing the care for more than 180 patients each day.

 Dr. Gupta earned his medical degree from Osmania Medical College in India and completed his Internal Medicine Residency at Texas Tech University in Odessa in 2013.
-He is also a fellow of the American College of Physicians and is a recipient of multiple awards including an award for the Best New Program in 2018 from Apogee Physicians.
+He is also a fellow of the American College of Physicians and is a recipient of multiple awards including the Dale Rank Physician Leadership Award for excellence in Clinical Leadership at Arlington Memorial Hospital.
+And an award for the Best New Program in 2018 from Apogee Physicians.

-As of August 2020, Dr. Gupta reported the following external relationships:
+As of May 2022, Dr. Gupta reported no ongoing external relationships.